ovh/docs/pages/web/hosting/diagnostic_slownesses/guide.en-ie.md

 Log in to your database by following **step 3** in our guide on [web hosting databases](https://docs.ovh.com/ie/en/hosting/creating-database/).

-If you are using a database of a **CloudDB** solution, please refer to our guide on [CloudDB databases](https://docs.ovh.com/ie/en/clouddb/connecting-to-database-on-database-server/).
+If you are using a database of a **Web Cloud Databases** solution, please refer to our guide on [Web Cloud Databases databases](https://docs.ovh.com/ie/en/clouddb/connecting-to-database-on-database-server/).

 If the connection is successful, you will land on the following interface: